 100 meter data-dash

 SDL3 makes it possible to operate a panel up to 100 meters away from an industrial PC using a standard Ethernet cable.
 This allows HMI devices to be installed precisely where they are needed, even on large machines.
 This technology does not require the panel to be equipped with PC architecture.
 No CPU, memory or operating system is needed.
 SDL3 transfers image data uncompressed and in resolutions up to Full HD.
-The image data is not converted or processed on the panel, so the display shows the content at the same speed and quality as it is generated by the PCs industriales graphics unit.
+The image data is not converted or processed on the panel, so the display shows the content at the same speed and quality as it is generated by the graphics unit of the PCs industriales.

 No operating system restrictions